iCub user environment¶

 ~/.bashrc_iCub

 You can find the updated default .bashrc_iCub file online.
-There are two versions of the iCub enviroment file:
+There are two versions of the iCub environment file:

 #Load the iCub custom bashrc